alpalwal/Divvy/Prod/terraform/README.md

 - Terraform 0.12
 - Permissions on the IAM user to be able to create policies and roles

-# Required variable to set or update
+# Required variables to set or update

 #### account_id
 Target account id.
 Where will DivvyCloud be deployed?